leticiamat/leticiamat.github.io/discrete-structures.md

 We say that $u$ and $v$ are <strong>endpoints</strong> of the edge $uv$, and we say that an edge $e \in E(G)$ is <strong>incident</strong> with a vertex $v$ if $v\in e$.
 </div><br>

 Local properties are important for understanding global properties of a graph.
-To explore this, we need to define the degree of a vertex.
+To explore this, the degree of a vertex is a fundamental concept.

 <div style="border:1px solid; padding:10px">
     <strong>Definition 3 (Degree and neighbourhood):</strong>